 But then besides being in some state of paternal orphanage, an even more obvious and more decisive bond shared by all three men is that they were born into societies brutally oppressed by greedy men.
-The oppression of greedy men may be a theme throughout recorded history, but if nothing else, the unique brutality of the ages which gave us the fathers of the three great Western religions is illustrated by the fact that it was in those ages our greatest leaders were compelled to make their mark.
+The oppression of greedy men may be a theme throughout recorded history, but if nothing else, the unique brutality of the ages which gave us the fathers of the three great Western religions is illustrated by the fact that it was in those ages our greatest religious leaders were compelled to make their mark.

 It is the worst of times that give us the best of men.

 Although it’s arguably overkill to place the 1970s in the negative superlative, at the very least those years did tip the world’s geopolitical balance towards conflict.
 In the aftermath of all the turmoil, no force emerged to take the reigns of opportunity and lead the region back to peace and prosperity.

 During what is seen as the apex of Islamic civilization the Muslim ideal was realized, in that the Koranic model of a unified political and religious leadership sat as one: a caliphate.
 This was hundreds of years ago, and in the time since wars and colonialism have segmented what was considered an ideal Islamic civilization into a disparate group of nations that pay only nominal and symbolic homage to any idea of Islamic unity.
 And modernity didn’t provide the Muslim world with an opportunity to return to this early ideal until Western intervention in the Middle East once again created the instability necessary for the formation of a supremely violent State Shell: the Islamic State.
 It was the Islamic State that finally managed to rebirth the ideals of Arab-Islamic unity and primacy that other historical attempts had never fully given life to.